ligato/docs/docs/plugins/vpp-plugins.md

 - [VPP SA model][ipsec-model]

 !!!
 Note
- The SPD and SA are applied to an IPIP_TUNNEL interface, and NOT the deprecated IPSEC_TUNNEL interface.
+    The SPD, SA and associated security policies are applied to an IPIP_TUNNEL interface, and NOT the deprecated IPSEC_TUNNEL interface.

-The SA uses the same indexing system as SPD.
-The index is a user-defined unique identifier in the `uint32` range.
-Like the SPD, the SA index is defined as `string` type field in the proto, but can be set only to numerical values.
-Attempts to use values other than numerical will cause errors.
-The SA has no dependencies on other configuration types.
+Security policy entries described below contain an `sa_index` referencing the SA by its `index` value.

 ---